 As with all overboard discharge devices, the vessel owner or Captain is responsible to see that hydrocarbons are not expelled from the vessel into the surrounding waters.
-Fortunately, at Arid Bilge we do offer solutions for this issue as well.
+Fortunately, at Arid

+Bilge we do offer solutions for this issue as well.
 Once the Arid Bilge System is installed and running and the bilges remain parched, all leaks start to leave trails through the dry bilge back to the different sources.
 Now we can look for water, fuel, oil leaks etc. and actually find them.
 This is very different from the conventional wisdom, where a small lake exists in the bilge where all liquids are combined, sloshing around, preventing both identification and quantification of the liquids.
-At Arid Bilge, we also offer inexpensive oily water separators which we market as the "Eco Friendly Discharge Companion III".
-This device allows the bilge water to pass overboard while retaining virtually all of the Hydrocarbons.
+At Arid Bilge, we also offer inexpensive oily water separators which we market as the "Eco Friendly Discharge Companion".
+These devices allow the bilge water to pass overboard while retaining virtually all of the Hydrocarbons.

 The two-conductor power cord needs to be connected to a DC power source of either 12 or 24 volts depending on which voltage was ordered.
-The Series 2 units are voltage sensitive and will not accept either voltage.
-There is a label on the unit just above the power cord entry point that designates 12 or 24 volt power.
+The Series 4 units are voltage sensitive and will not accept either voltage.
+There is a label on the unit just above the power cord entry point on the side of the unit that designates 12 or 24 volt power.
 Please connect the red to positive and the black to negative.
-The power cord does need to be protected by a 3 to 10 amp fuse or circuit breaker.
-The unit does have an internal 2 or 3 amp fuse mounted in a fuse holder next to the negative terminals.
+The power cord does need to be protected by a 5 to 10 amp fuse or circuit breaker.
+The unit does have an internal 3 or 5 amp fuse mounted in a fuse holder next to the negative terminals.
 This fuse protects all of the Arid Bilge System internals.
-The system draws approximately 70 milliamps in standby, and 0.7 of an amp at 12 volts when running on a single intake.
+The system draws approximately 80 milliamps in standby, and 0.9 of an amp at 12 volts when running on a single intake.